 - Practice differentiating between the levels of oppression.
 Exercise creative thinking and reflection on how we can build inclusive environments and services for students.

-This workshop is designed to help participants’ identify their own implicit bias, and to help participants identify skills in which to discuss the impact of (implicit and explicit) biases and how to mitigate the impact of these biases in both their personal and professional interactions.
+- Identify skills in which to discuss the impact of (implicit) biases and how to mitigate the impact of these biases in their personal and professional interactions.

 - Define the concept of microaggression.

 - Discuss examples of microaggressions in both their personal and professional lives.